 \subsection{Judgment and Output}

 In the final stage, ED2D generates two outputs: a binary veracity label and a structured summary of the debate.
 The summary highlights key arguments, evidence-based rebuttals, and controversial points raised by both sides.
-This output improves transparency and interpretability, supporting both machine-side evaluation and human-side engagement.
-Compared to the D2D, which emphasizes multi-dimensional scoring, ED2D focuses on concise and interpretable decisions.
-This structure enables downstream applications in user-facing debunking interfaces and facilitates empirical analysis of persuasive effects on belief and behavior.
+The output enhances transparency and interpretability, supporting both machine-side evaluation and human-side engagement.
+In contrast to D2D, which emphasizes multi-dimensional scoring, ED2D prioritizes concise and interpretable decision-making.
+Such a design enables downstream integration into user-facing debunking interfaces and facilitates empirical analyses of persuasive effects on users’ beliefs and behaviors.